Table of contents

 - Internal link structure (background): All product pages should link up to their parent category page, and then into the home page to optimize your site’s SEO equity.

-- Site behaviour: how to handle expired or out-of-stock products.
+- Site behavior: how to handle expired or out-of-stock products.

 2. Keep up with keywords.